openjdk/jdk/doc/building.md

 affected parts get rebuilt.
 While this works great in most cases, and significantly speed up the development process, from time to time complex interdependencies will result in an incorrect build result.
-This is the most common cause for unexpected build problems, together with inconsistencies between the different Mercurial repositories in the forest.
+This is the most common cause for unexpected build problems.

 Here are a suggested list of things to try if you are having unexpected build problems.
 Each step requires more time than the one before, so try them in order.
 Most issues will be solved at step 1 or 2.

- 1. Make sure your forest is up-to-date
+ 1. Make sure your repository is up-to-date

-    Run `bash get_source.sh` to make sure you have the latest version of all repositories.
+    Run `hg pull -u` to make sure you have the latest changes.

  2. Clean build results